stackBlock/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Client side - react, only load what you need, etc. Server-side - reload html page everytime you request a page

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+axios, fetch

 - [ ] Mention three tools we can use to make AJAX requests.

+Get, Post, delete

 ## Project Set Up